| Previous Page | Next Page | Index

 28 Jul 1804 arrived Dungeness from off Boulogne the Leda, Alonzo, Devastation, Sulphur, and Discovery.

-19 Sep 1804 departed Spithead, the Devastation, Capt Milner, with a convoy for the Downs.
+19 Sep 1804 departed Spithead, the Devastation, Capt Milner, with the convoy from the Mediterranean for the Downs.

 10 Nov 1804 departed Spithead with a convoy for the Downs.